-This accredited program can be used for all adventure based activities including mountaineering, paddling, bungee jumping, kite boarding, surfing, 4x4 trails, canopy tours, mountain biking, etc. Optaining this qualifications allows a guide to register with DEDAT and work as a legally registered adventure guide.
+This accredited program can be used as a foundation academic course for all adventure based activities including mountaineering, paddling, bungee jumping, kite boarding, surfing, 4x4 trails, canopy tours, mountain biking, etc.

 Although there are various levels and types of qualification, there is only one program that is ‘generic’ for adventure guides and allows a multiple of activity disciplines to be guided.
 This is the Generic Adventure Site Guide (GASG).

-Which unit standards are covered in the GASG programme?
+Which unit standards are covered in the GASG training & assessment?

 The following SAQA registered National Qualifications unit standards for part of this skills programme: